What is Safeguarding?

 Responses must be documented and filed.

 Newly recruited staff with jobs classified as ‘Working with Children’ or ‘Contact with Children’ need to provide criminal checks for each country in which the respective individual has lived for 12 months or longer over the last 5 years, and for the individual’s countries of citizenship.
-All staff classified as ‘Working with Children’ as well as those deployed overseas require an annual criminal check, whereas staff classified as ‘Contact with Children’ require a criminal check on recruitment.
+All staff classified as ‘Working with Children’ as well as those deployed overseas, in leadership roles, and service provider roles require an annual criminal check, whereas staff classified as ‘Contact with Children’ require a criminal check on recruitment.
 For a comprehensive list of Mary MacKillop Today’s Child Safeguarding recruitment and staffing practices, please refer to the Child Safe Recruitment Checklist in the Human Resources Manual and the Recruitment Policy.

 In limited circumstances it may prove impossible to obtain a reliable criminal record check a statutory declaration, or local legal equivalent, outlining efforts made to obtain a foreign police check, and disclosing any charges and spent convictions related to child exploitation, may be accepted instead.